 The cash transaction costs related to the Merger were approximately \$2.1 million.

 Before the Merger, Organovo Holdings' Board of Directors and stockholders adopted the 2012 Equity Incentive Plan (the "2012 Plan").
-The 2012 Plan provides for the issuance of 6,553,986 shares of the Company's common stock to executive officers, directors, advisory board members and employees.
-In addition, Organovo Holdings assumed and adopted Organovo, Inc.'s 2008 Equity Incentive Plan, which provided for the issuance of 896,256 shares of common stock, for total shares available for issuance under these plans of 7,450,242.
+In addition, Organovo Holdings assumed and adopted Organovo, Inc.'s 2008 Equity Incentive Plan.